C. J. Gable: Nebraska Danger

-CFL career

 Hamilton Tiger-Cats

 Gable was signed by the Hamilton Tiger-Cats of the Canadian Football League on April 2, 2013.
 CJ Gable had a strong first season in the CFL.
 He was a threat both rushing the ball and receiving the ball out of the backfield.
 Gable totaled 782 rushing yards on 130 carries, with 7 touchdowns as well as 598 receiving yards on 54 catches with 5 touchdowns.
 He was the 2013 winner of the Frank M. Gibson Trophy as runner up for the CFL's Most Outstanding Rookie Award.

 Gable's second season in the CFL was marred by injury.
 He only played in the first 6 games of the season before injuring his foot and shoulder.
 He wound up with just 138 rushing yards on 30 carries (4.6 average) for 2 touchdowns, with 18 catches for 224 yards and 2 more touchdowns.
 In late February 2015, Gable and the Tiger-Cats agreed to a contract extension which will keep Gable in Hamilton through the 2017 CFL season.
 His third season with the Ti-Cats was similar to his second season in that he missed significant playing time due to injury.
 The 2016 season was a return to form for Gable, as he played in 15 games for the Ti-Cats, rushing the ball 126 times for 693 yards (5.5 average) and 3 touchdowns.
 He also caught 39 passes for 404 yards and one receiving touchdown.
 Gable earned divisional All-Star honours for the second time in his career as a result of his strong play in 2016.
 Gable returned in 2017 as the team's primary running back, playing in nine of the club's first 13 games.
 Gable carried the ball 74 times for 466 yards with 5 touchdowns for the Ti-Cats in 2017.